Nonononoki/OpenMonitorControl/README.md

 ### What is this?
 OpenMonitorControl is a graphical application for Linux to control your monitors using ddc.
 It is build using the Qt Framework.

+### How to use?
+1. Install libddcutil
+2. Start "ddcutil" as root

 ### How to build?
 1. Execute "cmake -B build"
 2. Execute "make" in the newly created build folder